Arfameher/machine_conditions-unsupervised/README.md

 ***
 ### Repo Architecture

+Consists of all the clustering models for each machine as a jupyter notebook.
+Also the datasets for all machines with all the features are included in the dataset folder.

 #### requirements.txt

-- Gives all the required libraries to run thiss code.
+- Gives all the required libraries to run this code.

 ***
 ### Usage